The Death of Me (Polaris album)

 The Death of Me is the second studio album by Australian metalcore band Polaris.
-The band produced and recorded in Mollybook Beach NSW with Lance Prenc and Scottie Simpson engineering, and it was mixed by Carson Slovak and Grant McFarland of Atrium Audio at Think Loud Studios, PA, USA.
+The band produced and recorded in Mollymook Beach NSW with Lance Prenc and Scottie Simpson engineering, and it was mixed by Carson Slovak and Grant McFarland of Atrium Audio at Think Loud Studios, PA, USA.
 The album was released on 21 February 2020 under Resist Records and SharpTone Records and has been nominated for an ARIA Award for Best Hard Rock or Heavy Metal Album.
 The album was nominated for Best Album at the 2021 Rolling Stone Australia Awards.

 At the AIR Awards of 2021, the album won Best Independent Heavy Album or EP.

 Chart performance

 The album debuted at number 3 on the Australian ARIA charts and at number 39 in Germany.

 Tour

 On 14 November 2019, the band announced a tour for February 2020 in support of the album, which featured the bands Wage War, Crystal Lake and Alpha Wolf.